adamclear/holberton-system_engineering-devops/0x00-shell_basics/README.md

 File 11-lists;
      This file lists all files, including hidden files, in the current directory, the parent of the current directory, and the /boot directory.
 In that order.

+File 12-file_type;
+     This file prints the type of file for the file "iamafile" in the /tmp directory.